darweh/theplay/README.md

-# Note with a picture
+# Picture with a note
 Web Application for chat,keeping notes,etc.
 Has a click2call feature.
 Mobile first design.